Aggregates for Fact Datasets that Use Joins

 Full rebuilds

-A full rebuild creates a new copy of an instance with the result set
+A full rebuild creates a new copy of an instance with the result set from a query on the fact dataset and joined dimensions.
+Therefore, if the data in joined dimensions changes, a full rebuild includes the changed data.

 Incremental rebuilds